Child Custody

 Divorce cases involving children almost always require difficult, and even painful, negotiations over child custody.
 The same can be said of non-married parents who decide to separate, which raises the sensitive question of how custody will be allocated.

-It is highly advantageous for a divorcing parent to be represented by a lawyer well-versed in Colorado child custody laws and experienced in helping clients navigate custody negotiations.
-The legal team at Divorce Matters® has successfully handled thousands of dissolutions of marriage cases in Colorado that have involved complex issues from child custody to parental decision-making authority to parental relocation and beyond.
+It is highly advantageous for a divorcing parent to be represented by a lawyer well-versed in child custody Colorado law and experienced in helping clients navigate custody negotiations.
+The legal team at Divorce Matters® has successfully handled thousands of dissolutions of marriage cases in Colorado that have involved complex issues, from child custody to parental decision-making authority, to parental relocation and beyond.
 Every child custody attorney at Divorce Matters® is a seasoned legal advocate who is committed to helping each client work toward the best solution for themselves and their family.

-It is important for divorcing parents to understand that Colorado child custody laws do not use the terms “joint custody” or “sole custody.”
+It is important for divorcing parents to understand that when it comes to child custody, Colorado laws do not use the terms “joint custody” or “sole custody.”
 Instead, Colorado’s family law courts speak in terms of parental responsibility, which is broken down into the following two components:

 Parenting Time